codepath/compsci_guides/strings_arrays/binary_search.md

 ### Recursive Binary Search

-The recursive solution utilizes a helper function to keep track of pointers to the section of the list we are currently examining.
-The search either completes when we find the key, or the two pointers meet.
+The recursive approach utilizes a helper function to keep track of pointers to the section of the list we are currently examining.
+The search either terminates when we find the key or if the two pointers meet.

 ```python
 def binary_search(nums, key):
     return binary_search_helper(nums, key, 0, len(nums))

 def binary_search_helper(nums, key, start_idx, end_idx):
     middle_idx = (start_idx + end_idx) // 2
     if start_idx == end_idx: